laravel/docs/responses.md

         return redirect('home/dashboard');
     });

 Sometimes you may wish to redirect the user to their previous location, such as when a submitted form is invalid.
 You may do so by using the global `back` helper function.
-Since this feature utilizes the [session](/docs/{{version}}/session), make sure the route calling the `back` function is using the `web` middleware group or has all of the session middleware applied:
+Since this feature utilizes the [session](/docs/{{version}}/session), make sure the route calling the `back` function is using the `web` middleware group or has all of the session middlewares applied:

     Route::post('user/profile', function () {
         // Validate the request...